A guilt trip is a feeling of guilt which has been induced on purpose by a third party.

 Do you blame yourself for everything that goes wrong?
 Do you tend to attribute other people’s bad behaviour directly to your actions?
 People that guilt trip will rarely take the blame for their own actions.
 Instead, they will place the blame firmly on someone else.

 3. You are being constantly compared to other people who are better

 Being compared to other people is a common tactic with guilt trippers where they use past examples of other people in order to make you feel unworthy and useless.
-These other people are always more intelligent, better looking, more considerate and this makes you feel that you are not up to their standards.
+These other people are always more intelligent, better looking and more considerate.
+All this makes you feel that you are not up to their standards.